 - Independent Chair of the Board of Directors

-- Board level responsibility for opioid business risk oversight
+- Board level responsibility for oversight of opioid business risk and anti-competitive practices

 - Misconduct clawback policies including disclosure of the use or nonuse of the clawback policy